 - Use great caution regarding electricity.
 Even with the electricity disconnected, don’t touch any electrical items like televisions, stereos, or lamps.
 Instead, let them dry in place, and consult an electrician or repairman about the damage they may have sustained.

-- Rip out carpet as soon as you can.
+- Rip out the carpet as soon as you can.
 It’s important to take wet carpeting out of the basement because if it’s not removed quickly it can keep the floor underneath from drying.
 Sometimes wet carpeting can be saved, but if it isn’t dried properly it can host mold and mildew.

 - Allow your basement time to dry.
-For several days, do everything you can to help the process, opening the doors and windows if possible and placing fan around the room to speed it along.
+For several days, do everything you can to help the process, opening the doors and windows if possible and placing fans around the room to speed it along.
 A dehumidifier can also be a good idea, and you can rent one if you don’t already have one.

 - Clean up after it’s all dry.
 Wash down the floors and walls, remove wet and damaged drywall and insulation to keep mold from spreading, and spray walls and floors with an anti-mildew spray to help prevent mold and mildew from developing.